Salminus brasiliensis

-Name
+Etymology

 Dorado, both in the name of the fish and other uses such as the El Dorado legend, originates from the Latin word for "gold", auratus (later modified into dauratus in Vulgar Latin, and subsequently oro in Italian and Spanish, and ouro in Portuguese).

 The Portuguese word dourado and Spanish dorado both mean "golden"; this is applied to the fish due to its color displaying golden reflections.

 Description

 The golden dorado has a large head, with powerful jaws filled with sharp teeth.
 Adults are yellow-golden in color, but juveniles are more silvery.
 Immatures (to a lesser extent adults) resemble Brycon hilarii and Salminus hilarii.
-It reaches maturity around 37 cm long.
+It reaches maturity around 38 cm long.
 The average size of the golden dorado is about 3–10 kg.
 The largest recorded size is 1.3 m in length and 34 kg in weight.
 Females grow considerably larger than males, but otherwise the sexes are similar.
-It is the largest scaled freshwater fish in the Río de la Plata Basin (the only fish that can surpass it in size are certain river stingrays and catfish; both scaleless).
+It is the largest scaled freshwater fish in the Río de la Plata Basin (the only fish that can surpass it in size are certain river stingrays and catfish, both scaleless).